jhuapl-boss/heaviside/README.md

 The Heaviside package installs a script called `heaviside` that provides a CLI to the library.
 Running the command without arguments or with the `--help` or `-h` flag will provide detailed help.

-All sub-commands make use of AWS credentials to interact with AWS.
-See the `heaviside` help for information on defining the needed values.

 #### AWS Credentials